Windows 10 is a wonderful operating system, but it’s not the best at automatically maintaining itself.

 Optimize Windows Performance with Maintenance Tasks

 Windows maintenance is as much necessary as hardware maintenance.
 To get the best performance out of windows you need to perform these small tweaks mentioned above from time to time.
-Instead of depending on 3rd party windows optimizer software, you should manually do these maintenance settings to save money and safeguard your system from the possible spyware or ads in free apps.
+Instead of depending on 3rd party windows optimizer software, you should manually do these maintenance settings to save money and safeguard your system from possible spyware or ads in free apps.